General Tso’s Chicken Recipe

 - 4 tbsp granulated sugar

 Cut chicken into 1-inch cubes.
 Toss chicken in batches with cornstarch, tapping off the excess.
 Set dredged chicken on a platter and set aside.

 In a separate dish, combine all the ingredients for your sauce and whisk to combine.

 Add the garlic, ginger and pepper flakes.
-Sautee for about 30 seconds.
+Sautee for about 30 seconds or until fragrant.

 Add the sauce to the skillet and bring it to a simmer while stirring.
 Let it simmer for 1 minute to cook off the vinegar a little.
 Taste the sauce and add more soy sauce or rice vinegar to taste if desired.
 Add the chicken and toss to coat.
 Serve garnished with sesame seeds if desired.